swt30/waterworlds-paper/waterworlds.md

 This approach means that sharp density changes across phase boundaries are well-represented in the final equation of state.
 This is desirable so that we may examine the differentiation that results solely from phase transitions.
 It also results in some artificial density discontinuities at the boundaries between different data sets.
-We believe that this has not affected the results: these discontinuities are minor compared to the density variations within each phase of water, and in most cases we also bounded the domain of each data set to that of a particular phase.
+We believe that this has not affected the results: these discontinuities are minor compared with the density variations within each phase of water and, in most cases, we also bounded the domain of each data set to that of a particular phase.

 Because we used disparate sources of data, we evaluated the density at a given temperature and pressure in different ways depending on the data source.
 Although we did not smooth or interpolate *between* data sets, we needed to interpolate some data sources *within* the data set.
-Where data were published in tabulated form on a structured grid, we used simple two-dimensional linear interpolation[^2d-interp] to evaluate points not lying on the grid.
+Where data were published in tabulated form on a structured grid, we used simple two-dimensional linear interpolation[^2d-interp] to evaluate the equation of state at points not lying on the grid.
 Where data were published as unstructured points, we used barycentric interpolation on the mesh of Delaunay triangles[^delaunay] defined by these points.
 We also used this Delaunay mesh to determine if a given $(P,T)$ pair lay within the domain of a particular equation of state, allowing us to fall back to another equation of state if necessary.
-We evaluated functional forms of the equation of state as-is, defining their domain by means of a bounding box or a polygon in $(P,T)$ space taken from the phase boundaries of @Dunaeva2010.
+We evaluated functional forms of the equation of state as is, defining their domain by means of a bounding box or a polygon in $(P,T)$ space taken from the phase boundaries of @Dunaeva2010.

 [^2d-interp]: For multidimensional linear interpolation we used [Dierckx.jl](https://github.com/kbarbary/Dierckx.jl).
 [^delaunay]: To construct a Delaunay tessellation we used [VoronoiDelaunay.jl](https://github.com/JuliaGeometry/VoronoiDelaunay.jl).

 Some of the equations of state used in this final synthesized version were much simpler than others.
-This meant that the evaluation time varied from point to point---from very quick table lookups and interpolation to the slower IAPWS formulae.
+This meant that the evaluation time varied from point to point, from very quick table lookups and interpolation to the slower IAPWS formulae.
 In addition, any equation of state that was specified in the inverse form $P = P(ρ, T)$ needed to be numerically inverted to give the canonical form $ρ = ρ(P, T)$ used in our models.
-To avoid duplicating this calculation unnecessarily, we re-sampled the final equation of state onto a 256 by 256 pressure--temperature grid.
+To avoid duplicating this calculation unnecessarily, we re-sampled the final equation of state on to a 256 by 256 pressure--temperature grid.
 Pre-computing and tabulating the data in this way saved significant time.
 In our trials, the resolution of the grid barely altered the properties of the planetary models.
 This suggests that the density behaviour within a single phase region was more important than any effects across phase boundaries that might be lost by sampling from this discrete grid.